thysultan/stylis/README.md

 }, stringify])) === 'h1{all:unset;}'
 ```

-The abstract syntax tree also includes two other properties: `prefix, return` for more niche uses.
+The abstract syntax tree also includes an additional `return` property for more niche uses.

 ### Prefixing